 Note that this and other runtime information is not available with an estimated plan of any kind, or with an actual plan generated by Management Studio – the information simply isn't there.
 We can only show runtime metrics when you generate an actual plan within Plan Explorer (or if you've captured plans using SQL Sentry Performance Advisor).

-We hope you find these enhancements useful and, as always, please let us know if you have any issues or questions.
+We hope you find these enhancements useful and, as always, please let me know if you have any issues or questions.

 As a side note, the SSMS add-in hasn't changed.